 It is important that you leave yourself enough time to apply for a Schengen visa, in case there are any unexpected delays in processing your application.
 You should also consider options for medical insurance and travel insurance for your trip before you travel.

-You must check your term dates and check with your Hub if you have any uncertainties about when your term time is.
+You must check your term dates and check with your School if you have any uncertainties about when your term time is.
 If you miss more than 2 weeks of teaching at UEA, you may have to interrupt your studies because you have missed too much of your course.
 This means that you will have to stop studying and return home and then re-join your course.

 If you have been asked to retake your assessments, you may need to return home until your reassessment takes place and your visa may be curtailed during this time.
-Your Hub and Student Visa Compliance will let you know the dates of your reassessment and what will happen with your visa.
+Your School and Student Visa Compliance will let you know the dates of your reassessment and what will happen with your visa.

 Once you have travelled to UEA and completed your reassessment, you will need to return home to await your results.